 11. AI Creators

 From dancing robots and protein folding to Siri, artificial intelligence is intelligence given to machines, similar to the natural intelligence demonstrated in humans.
+Artificial Intelligence is the biggest buzz in the tech industry right now.
 Our AI Creators course provides students with the opportunity to create simple and practical AI apps using a variety of tools - from the Python coding language and open source packages to commercial AI.
 This course is great for developing a firm foundation in key technical concepts used in coding AI, and creating models representative of a variety of data.
+After completing the course, students will have gained valuable knowledge in one of the fastest growing areas in computer science.

 12. Intro to Computational Biology